OzDES Reverberation Mapping of Active Galactic Nuclei: Final Data Release, Black-Hole Mass Results, & Scaling Relations: Comparison of New Results With Past Surveys Tuning of Relationship

 Comparing $R-L$ relationship parameters for \sdss and \ozdes, we find that they broadly agree in terms of the slope and offset of the fit, but that \sdss lags exhibit significantly higher scatter by roughly $0.2$ dex.
-The low number of literature sources in the Zajacek Collection means that its fit is poorly constrained, and so is not in tension with \ozdes or \sdss.
+The low number of sources in the Zajacek Collection means that its fit is poorly constrained, and so is not in tension with \ozdes or \sdss.
 Restricting the \sdss results to the SDSS-JAV sample drastically reduces the number and constraining power, but also decreases the scatter significantly.
 This decrease in scatter removes the tension with \ozdes, allowing these two data sets to be combined.

 This yields two mutually consistent groupings, making use of the full \sdss data set and excluding \ozdes or including \ozdes but restricting the \sdss data.
-Owing to the complementary correlations of the data sets, both choices have near identical results for the main properties of the $R-L$ relation, but with a slightly higher scatter for the \sdss-based results (Fig.~\ref{fig:RL_params_all_lines} (c)).
-We proceed with the \ozdes+SDSS-\javelin + Zajacek fit as our primary \mgii $R-L$ relation, as it has both the lowest scatter and is derived from the most diverse set of sources.
+Owing to the complementary correlations of the data sets, both choices have near identical results for the main properties of the $R-L$ relation, but with a slightly higher scatter for the \sdss-based results (Figure~\ref{fig:RL_params_all_lines} (c)).
+We proceed with the \ozdes + \sdss-\javelin + Zajacek fit as our primary \mgii $R-L$ relation as it is derived from the most diverse set of sources while still showing very low scatter about the mean relationship, suggestive of a lower false positive rate.